 This publication is intended to provide general background information on changes to a number of interest rate benchmarks, also known as reference rates.
 Changes to these reference rates can affect clients who use some of our banking products (for example derivatives, loans and securities).
-If reference is made in one of your products to a reference rate which is being reformed or replaced, i.e. LIBOR, EONIA, SIBOR, SOR and/or HIBOR, then this is relevant to you.
+If reference is made in one of your products to a reference rate which is being or has been reformed or replaced, e.g. SIBOR, CDOR, WIBOR and/or HIBOR, then this is relevant to you.

 What are reference rates?

 A reference rate is an interest rate benchmark used to set other interest rates or to determine pay-offs in a financial contract and which is outside the control of the parties to the contract.
 Reference rates are essential for the smooth functioning of financial markets and are widely used by banks and other market participants.
-Various types of transactions use different reference rates , but the most common are LIBOR, EONIA and EURIBOR.
+Various types of transactions use different reference rates, but the most common is EURIBOR.
 Reference rates are used in many different contracts like floating rate notes, loans, swaps, short-term interest rate futures contracts and debt capital markets instruments, as well as homeowner mortgages.

 What is happening to reference rates?

-Due to international agreements and the EU Benchmark Regulation (BMR) a number of well-known and widely used reference rates are reformed or will be discontinued by the end of 2021 and replaced with alternative risk-free rates.
+Due to international agreements and the EU Benchmark Regulation (BMR) a number of well-known and widely used reference rates have been (e.g. LIBOR, EONIA) or will be reformed and/or discontinued and are or will be replaced with alternative risk-free rates.